fekins92/alx-low_level_programming/0x0C-more_malloc_free/README.md

-a function that reallocates a memory block using malloc and free
+a program that multiplies two positive numbers.